The-Vector-Girl-Project/victor/README.md

 ## Deploying

-1. Install WireOS on your robot.
+1. Install WireOS, PurplOS, RedOS, It really doesnt matter which one you choose as long as its based on wire-os and installed on your robot.
 2. Get your robot's IP through CCIS:
   - 1. Place your robot on the charger
   - 2. Double click the button